Ultrasound Guided Sclerotherapy QLD

 Sclerotherapy has been a routine medical vein procedure since the 1960s and is particularly popular in Europe.

-Ultrasound Guided Sclerotherapy (UGS) has been practiced extensively and with fantastic results over the past few decades.
+Ultrasound Guided Sclerotherapy (UGS) has been practised extensively and with fantastic results over the past few decades.
 Over that time, practitioners have come to understand the procedure to a greater degree, and techniques have been refined to allow safer and more effective treatment for patients who suffer from varicose veins.
 UGS uses special ultrasound equipment to guide injections of sclerosant, which closes the abnormal varicose vein by washing away the lining of the vein allowing the two walls to stick together.
 This dramatically reduces the size and appearance of the varicose vein.
 It can be used for visible varicose veins and for spider veins or thread veins.
 This technology can be used to inject the part of the varicose vein that is not visible on the surface, which has led to the ability to close veins permanently.
 Results have shown that there is a reasonably high success rate with one treatment, some patients requiring repeat treatments at a later date.

-Advantages of ultrasound guided sclerotherapy
+Advantages of ultrasound-guided sclerotherapy

 - No time off work